starvagrant/toh/toh.markdown/the_bank_of_secrets.md

 This suggested that death's hand in the living world was a loose one.
 That the possibility of your day to die could slip through fate's grasp, provided workers at such institutions as the Bank of Secrets failed.
 But what were these rifts and ripples between the world of the living and the dead?
 These things that escaped death's grasp?
 He might have been able to explore this if only his plan to save Rachel had succeeded.

 But someone working for his client had decided it not to be, and Jonas at last felt certain he knew now what that secret actually was.
 He had a secret taste for forbidden women, a taste as old as his first woman, who bludgeoned him with passion and disappeared before he awoke.
 His potential to betray his client in order to claim a marked woman must have been anticipated.
-When he bumped into Rachel her secret must have been inadvertant.
+When he bumped into Rachel her secret must have been inadvertent.
 It was after they had met that her assignment came up.
 He had written out a plan for her death he believed he could bypass, and that act had caused another to be assigned the case.

 But it seemed inescapable that her plans had only come up because of the potential seduction.
 That he had made her, the secret.
 That it was him, in the end, that caused her death.